Kauthar-Omar/My-Bioinformatics-Internship/README.md

 # VISION

-To become a leader in bioinformatics research and as a result have great contribution in genomic research.
+To become a leader in bioinformatics having great contribution in genomic research.

 # MISSION